 The gas input to the unit is determined by measuring the gas flow at the meter or by measuring the manifold pressure.
 Measuring the gas flow at the meter is recommended for natural gas units.
+The manifold pressure must be measured to determine the input of propane gas units.

 Measure Gas Flow (Natural Gas Units)